Purslane

 A packet of cultivated purslane seed costs $2.49.
 In practice, if purslane already volunteers in your garden (which it does across most of the US), you can select the largest-leaved plants, let them set seed, and collect seed for future plantings at no cost.
 Wild purslane is edible - it just has smaller leaves and lower per-plant yield than cultivated varieties.

-The nutritional premium - omega-3 content comparable to fatty fish on a per-calorie basis - drives farmers market demand.
+The nutritional premium - omega-3 content 2x higher than kale per 100g - drives farmers market demand.
 Buyers who understand the nutritional profile pay $5-6/lb readily.

 Growing requirements